mozilla/data-docs/src/tools/stmo.md

   Again, there are many different data sources connected to STMO, so if the one you want is not in the Telemetry source, we should check other sources.
-  If you're having trouble finding the data you need, feel free to ask in `#fx-metrics` on Slack
+  If you're having trouble finding the data you need, see the [getting help](../concepts/getting_help.md) section.

 * Introspect the available columns